Countly/countly-server/README.md

 #Countly [![Build Status](https://api.travis-ci.org/Countly/countly-server.png?branch=master)](https://travis-ci.org/Countly/countly-server)

-**HEY!
-We're hiring:** Countly is looking for full stack node.js developers to work on its core platform.
+**We're hiring:** Countly is looking for full stack node.js developers to work on its core platform.
 [Click this link for job description](https://count.ly/full-stack-node-js-developer/)

+**Are you a plugin developer?** [Contact us](http://count.ly/contact-us) if you like to work / working on a specific [plugin](http://count.ly/plugins) and we can discuss details on how we can work together in a lively environment!

 ##What's Countly?
 [Countly](http://count.ly) is an innovative, real-time, open source mobile & [web analytics](http://count.ly/web-analytics), [push notifications](http://count.ly/push-notifications) and [crash reporting](http://count.ly/crash-reports) platform powering nearly 3000 mobile applications.
 It collects data from mobile phones, tablets, Apple Watch and other internet-connected devices, and visualizes this information to analyze mobile application usage and end-user behavior.